Purdue-ISL/Dragonfly/DragonflyDocker/README.md

   **Small dataset**: `python3 run_eval_partial_ablation_results.py`<br/>
   _Output directories:_ `/home/dfly/ablation-results ` and `/home/dfly/ablation-partial-results `

 **Note**: please feel free to terminate the evaluation script at any point.
-And, be assured upon re-run it will resume from point of interruption
+And, be assured upon re-run it will resume from the point of interruption

 ### Plotting results